simonhicks/buffalator.vim/README.md

 as nice as vim's buffer commands are, they all operate on buffer numbers and I'm buggered if I can remember which buffer is which number.
-All Buffalator does is print a list of your currently active buffers (with an optional regex filter), along with their buffer numbers and then wait for input.
+All Buffalator does is print a list of your currently active buffers (with an optional regex filter), along with their buffer numbers and whether they have unsaved changes or not and then wait for input.
 Options for input are:

 - *A number:* If you enter a number, buffalator will switch to that buffer and stop.